KristupasJon/WinSysMaintain-CLI/README.md

 **A lightweight, no-bloat Windows maintenance toolkit — all in a single `.bat` file.**

 Perfectly portable and quickly updatable.
-Perfect for IT pros, power users, or anyone who wants reliable system maintenance without the clutter.
+Perfect for power users, or anyone who wants reliable system maintenance without the clutter.

 ![Main Menu](https://github.com/user-attachments/assets/5d7a8303-3644-4242-a1ed-efd615123ffc)